 Memories of his three years in Germany eventually helped inspire The Arms Maker of Berlin, and his occasional travels to the Middle East deeply influenced The Amateur Spy.
 More recent travels, which he now does on his own dime, have contributed to his research for The Prisoner of Guantanamo (where he was a visitor, not an inmate) and Layover in Dubai.
-But the biggest influence on his newest book, The Double Game, was his longtime enthusiam for espionage novels, particularly the classics of the Cold War era.
+But the biggest influence on The Double Game was his longtime enthusiam for espionage novels, particularly the classics of the Cold War era.

 His work abroad has come with a fair share of adventures, not the least of which include accepting the surrender, along with a colleague, of 10 forlorn and unarmed Iraqi soldiers in the Kuwaiti desert in 1991, and surviving a fatal ambush on a convoy of journalists traveling through Afghanistan in November 2001.
 (For details on both, read Dispatches).

 Other than sheer laziness, it is hard to say with any accuracy what took him so long to begin writing any fiction apart from the occasional short story, usually of the variety routinely savaged by writing workshops.
 He has written those off and on since the age of 20, but didn't begin his first novel until he was 38.
 Hoping to make up for lost time, he plans to be well over the hill by 65.

 Unlike Skelly, the American correspondent depicted in The Warlord's Son, Dan's occasional vagabond existence has not rendered him too restless for steadfast marriage and fatherhood.
 Since 1988 he has been married to Liz Bowie, also a journalist, and they live in Baltimore.
 Their children Emma and Will, have graduated from college and are making their mark at home and abroad.